 However, these actions will minimise the ex-partner’s claims against them.
 This is fraud.

 Fraud in divorce

 If it ever came to light, the couple’s marital settlement could be set aside, and the husband could be prosecuted for perjury.
 There is an ongoing duty of full and frank disclosure in divorce financial cases in family law until a court order is made.
 A transaction such as this example, must therefore be disclosed, with the court and the other spouse made aware of the position.
 In our hypothetical case, the other party guesses what is going on but can’t be sure.
 They tell their solicitors that her former-spouse’s commercial solicitors are Firm X, and that the third party is a friend, and their solicitors are Firm Y.

-Can the court order disclosure of the relevant files held by Firms X and Y on behalf of the husband and his best friend?
-The answer is that on the wife’s application, the court can “join” third parties such as the best friend, into the proceedings but this is very risky as nothing may come of it and she may end up paying his legal bill.
-The court having joined the best friend may also order disclosure of parts – but not all – of the relevant files of Firm X and Firm Y.
+Can the court order disclosure of the relevant files held by Firms X and Y on behalf of their clients?
+The answer is that on application, the court can “join” third parties such as the friend, into the proceedings but this is very risky as nothing may come of it and they may end up paying the friend’s legal bill.
+The court having joined the friend may also order disclosure of parts – but not all – of the relevant files of Firm X and Firm Y.

-But do bear in mind that solicitors are Officers of the Court, and they cannot mislead the court and present a financial picture of a client, that they know to be false.
+However, do bear in mind that solicitors are Officers of the Court, and they cannot mislead the court and present a financial picture of a client, that they know to be false.
 If the client tries to pull a fraudulent stunt through the commercial department of his family law solicitors, their professional obligations to the court would prevent this happening and they could not continue to act in the family law proceedings if their client refused to tell the truth.